uscensusbureau/SABLE/README.md

 python3 s1_download.py
 ```

 Manually classify the downloaded PDFs as "positive" (contains useful data) or "negative" and place them accordingly in the ```/project/pos_pdf/``` and ```/project/neg_pdf/``` folders.
-Convert the PDFs to TXT format for the positive class.
-Convert the PDFs to TXT format for the negative class.
+Convert the PDFs in the positive class to TXT format.
+Convert the PDFs in the negative class to TXT format.
 Fit and evaluate text classification models.

 ```
 vi s2_convert.py